ElessarWillomoont/Llama_Adventure_AICG/README.md

 4. Access the application through the Node.js server for the frontend experience.

+## Frontend

+Using a Next.js project as the frontend facilitates rapid development of a functional prototype.

+### Development Mode

+The application includes a development mode controlled by the environment variable `GAME_IS_IN_DEV_MODE`.
+When set to `"true"`, a toggle button appears at the top-right corner of the page.
+This button allows users to enable or disable development mode, which activates or hides logs, context, and other non-essential information.

+### Animation Heartbeat

+The frontend continuously monitors the backend's `heartbeat` API.
+If communication fails or there is a timeout exceeding 10 seconds, it indicates that the backend might have crashed or disconnected.
+This feature helps users identify whether the backend is still processing intensive tasks, such as large model generation, or if it requires intervention to address a crash or disconnection.

 ## Discussion

 ### Why use Docker with bulky images?